Davi Ramos

 Davi Ramos (born November 5, 1986) is a Brazilian professional mixed martial artist and Brazilian jiu jitsu practitioner who competes in the Lightweight division of Absolute Championship Akhmat (ACA).
+He is ranked #9 in the ACA Lightweight rankings.
 A professional since 2010, he most notably competed in the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Ramos made his professional MMA debut in July 2010.
-Over the next six years, he amassed a record of 6 wins against 1 defeat.
+Over the next six years, he amassed a record of six wins against one defeat.

 Ultimate Fighting Championship

-Ramos made his UFC debut in March 2017 as a replacement for Max Griffin against Sérgio Moraes at UFC Fight Night: Belfort vs. Gastelum.
+Ramos made his UFC debut on March 11, 2017, in a Welterweight bout as a replacement for Max Griffin against Sérgio Moraes at UFC Fight Night: Belfort vs. Gastelum.
 He lost the fight via unanimous decision.

-In his second fight for the promotion, Ramos faced Chris Gruetzemacher on December 9, 2017 at UFC Fight Night: Swanson vs. Ortega.
+In his second fight for the promotion, Ramos faced Chris Gruetzemacher on December 9, 2017, at UFC Fight Night: Swanson vs. Ortega.
 He won the fight via rear-naked choke submission in the third round.

-For his third fight with the promotion, Ramos faced Nick Hein on May 12, 2018 at UFC 224.
+For his third fight with the promotion, Ramos faced Nick Hein on May 12, 2018, at UFC 224.
 He won the fight via rear-naked choke submission in the first round.

-Ramos faced John Gunther on November 10, 2018 at UFC Fight Night 139.
+Ramos faced John Gunther on November 10, 2018, at UFC Fight Night 139.
 He won the fight via a rear-naked choke in round one.

-Ramos faced promotional newcomer Austin Hubbard on May 18, 2019 at UFC Fight Night 152.
+Ramos faced promotional newcomer Austin Hubbard on May 18, 2019, at UFC Fight Night 152.
 He won the fight via unanimous decision.

-Ramos faced Islam Makhachev on September 7, 2019 at UFC 242.
+Ramos faced Islam Makhachev on September 7, 2019, at UFC 242.
 He lost the fight via unanimous decision.